ese5180/fp-f24-report-website-t01-crazy-wednesday/README.md

 - These changes would enhance the functionality and scalability of the system, providing better decision-making tools and an improved overall user experience.
 However, they would need to be balanced carefully against time and budget constraints to ensure feasibility.

+---

-## 5. Refining the System: Potential Design Changes Post-Development
+## 5 Refining the System: Potential Design Changes Post-Development

-### 5.1 Was your wireless communication protocol the correct choice?
+### 5.1 Was the wireless communication protocol the correct choice?

-- Yes, I believe cellular was the correct choice for our wireless communication protocol.
+- Yes, we believe cellular was the correct choice for our wireless communication protocol.
 Cellular connectivity ensures that our system can communicate reliably in nearly any location, which is critical for use cases where coverage is a priority.
 Unlike other wireless communication protocols such as Wi-Fi or Bluetooth, cellular networks provide broad geographic coverage without the need for additional infrastructure, making it ideal for applications like ours.

 - However, this choice does come with trade-offs.
 One of the main challenges is the added cost of purchasing mobile data plans, which can increase operational expenses, especially as the system scales to more devices.
 Despite this, the benefits of ubiquitous connectivity outweigh the costs, as it ensures that the system remains functional in diverse environments, including remote or rural areas where other communication methods may be unavailable.